-- 2.17 In meeting the general standard referred to in Internal Capital Adequacy Assessment 10.1, a firm that undertakes market-related activities should be able to demonstrate to the PRA: - in the case of a firm calculating its capital requirements for operational risk using the Basic Indicator Approach or Standardised Approach, that it has considered; or

-- in the case of a firm with an Advanced Measurement Approach (AMA) permission, that it has complied with, the Committee of European Banking Supervisor's Guidelines on the management of operational risk in market-related activities published in October 2010.27 - 2.18 In meeting the general standard referred to in Internal Capital Adequacy Assessment 10.1, a firm with an AMA approval should be able to demonstrate to the appropriate regulator that it has considered and complies with Section III of the EBA's Guidelines on the AMA Extensions and Changes, published in January 2012.28 - 2.19 Business continuity plans are also a key component of operational risk management.
-Plans should include consideration of: - resource requirements such as people, systems and other assets, and arrangements for obtaining these resources; - the recovery priorities of the firm's operations; - communication arrangements for internal and external concerned parties (including the PRA, clients and the media); - escalation and invocation plans that outline the processes for implementing the business continuity plans, together with relevant contact information; - processes to validate the integrity of information affected by the disruption; and - regular stress testing of the business continuity plan in an appropriate and proportionate manner. - 2.20 In addition, the PRA does not expect that smaller firms will complete the operational risk data items but expects such firms to provide in their ICAAP document at least the following information (historical losses at an aggregate level are regularly available to the PRA via COREP 17): - (i) forecast operational risk losses, broken down between conduct and non-conduct losses and by future year; and - (ii) information on the operational risk scenarios they have considered in their ICAAP, covering a description of such scenarios and an assessment of their impact and likelihood.
+- 2.17 In meeting the general standard referred to in Internal Capital Adequacy Assessment 10.1, a firm that undertakes market-related activities should be able to demonstrate to the PRA: - in the case of a firm calculating its capital requirements for operational risk using the Basic Indicator Approach or Standardised Approach, that it has considered; or - in the case of a firm with an Advanced Measurement Approach (AMA) permission, that it has complied with, the Committee of European Banking Supervisor's Guidelines on the management of operational risk in market-related activities published in October 2010. - 2.18 In meeting the general standard referred to in Internal Capital Adequacy Assessment 10.1, a firm with an AMA approval should be able to demonstrate to the appropriate regulator that it has considered and complies with Section III of the EBA's Guidelines on the AMA Extensions and Changes, published in January 2012. - 2.19 Business continuity plans are also a key component of operational risk management.
+Plans should include consideration of: - resource requirements such as people, systems and other assets, and arrangements for obtaining these resources; - the recovery priorities of the firm's operations; - communication arrangements for internal and external concerned parties (including the PRA, clients and the media); - escalation and invocation plans that outline the processes for implementing the business continuity plans, together with relevant contact information; - processes to validate the integrity of information affected by the disruption; and - regular stress testing of the business continuity plan in an appropriate and proportionate manner.